genomicsclass/leanpub/manuscript/random_variables.md

 ## 6 chow      19.79
 ```

-In RStudio, you can vie the entire dataset with
+In RStudio, you can view the entire dataset with

 ```r
 View(dat)
 ```

 So are the hf mice heavier?
-Note that mouse 24 at 20.73 grams is one the lightest mice while 21 at 34.02 is one of the heaviest.
+Mouse 24 at 20.73 grams is one the lightest mice, while 21 at 34.02 is one of the heaviest.
 Both are on the hf diet.
 Just from looking at the data we see there is *variability*.
 Claims such as the one above usually refer to the averages.
 So let's look at the average of each group:

 ```r